 With this in mind, imagine with me that you’ve realized you need something out of one of the tightly sealed tubs in your crawl space.
 You put on some shoes and flick on the light while opening the trapdoor.
 As you descend into the gloomy chill and begin to peer at the labelled bins, you suddenly see the vanishing tip of a snake tail behind the plastic bin labelled ‘Christmas’.
-With a shriek, you shove the bin to the side and find yourself staring into dozens of unblinking eyes ….Time to call your local pest control company!
+With a shriek, you shove the bin to the side and find yourself staring into dozens of unblinking eyes ….Time to call your local animal exclusion company!

 Why do snakes go into crawl spaces?

 Snakes will enter a building in search of a dark, damp and cool location in which to hibernate for the winter, or they are in search of small mammals for food.
 Snakes that are found in your crawl space or basement during the cold months are almost invariably drawn there for a safe warm place in which to den up for the winter; and when they do it can be in alarmingly large numbers.
 Some crawl spaces have been the hiding hole of over 70 snakes at one time, and occasionally host more than one species.
 Rattlesnakes often hibernate in groups.

 Snakes have extremely poor sense of direction, so a snake that was happily snoozing in your foundation all winter may go the wrong way when trying to get back outside and find itself in your home.
 Crawl spaces that are not tightly sealed against the rest of the house are the most common culprits of finding snakes into the house.